signalogic/SigSRF_SDK/mediaTest_readme.md

   * Both command line SDP info and packet flow SDP descriptions are added to mediaMin's internal SDP database.
 SDP descriptions are added only if they contain one or more non-zero, unique Origin fields

   * In all cases of packet flow containing SAP protocol, SIP Invite messages, and other forms of SDP descriptions, mediaMin automatically discovers media ports, and allows those for dynamic session creation and media packet processing.
 If any are in the non-dynamic UDP port range, or in SIP port range (typically 5060 through 5082), mediaMin will allow them as media ports.
-Also see [Port Allow List](#user-content-portallowlist) below for more information
+Also see the [-pN port allow list command line argument](#user-content-commandlineportallowlist) below for more information

   * The mediaMin Makefile brings in SDP source code from the <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/apps/common/sdp" target="_blank">apps/common/sdp</a> folder path

 <a name="PacketPushRateControl"></a>
 ## Packet Push Rate Control

 In telecom mode, mediaMin assumes packet arrival timestamps are reliable and mostly accurate, and uses them to control packet push rate; i.e. the rate at which it calls the [pktlib](#user-content-pktlib) DSPushPackets() API.
-In addition, mediaMin reads the [Real-Time Interval](#user-content-realtimeinterval) command line option (-rN entry, where N is in msec) to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
+In addition, mediaMin reads the [Real-Time Interval](#user-content-realtimeinterval) command line argument (-rN entry, where N is in msec) to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
 For example, an -r20 cmd line entry is appropriate for RTP streams with 20 msec ptime, or multiples of 20 msec (typical for a wide variety of media codecs).
-Telecom mode is enabled if the USE_PACKET_ARRIVAL_TIMES flag is given in [-dN command line options](#user-content-mediamincommandlineoptions) (the USE_PACKET_ARRIVAL_TIMES flag is value 0x10 in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+Telecom mode is enabled if the [-dN command line argument](#user-content-mediamincommandlineoptions) USE_PACKET_ARRIVAL_TIMES flag is set (flag value 0x10 defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 In analytics mode, mediaMin assumes packet arrival timestamps are only somewhat accurate or completely invalid, and uses the [Real-Time Interval](#user-content-realtimeinterval) to either adjust or fully control the packet push rate.
 In the latter case, the AUTO_ADJUST_PUSH_RATE flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be applied in cmd line -dN options, which will enable a queue balancing algorithm that generates decoded media streams with average rate matching the Real-Time Interval.
 As with telecom mode, analytics mode also uses the Real-Time Interval to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
-Analytics mode is enabled if the ANALYTICS_MODE flag is given in [-dN command line options](#user-content-mediamincommandlineoptions) (the ANALYTICS_MODE flag is value 0x40000 in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+Analytics mode is enabled if the [-dN command line argument](#user-content-mediamincommandlineoptions) ANALYTICS_MODE flag is set (flag value of 0x40000 defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 For offline or "bulk pcap processing" purposes, mediaMin supports "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, controlled by [Real-Time Interval](#user-content-realtimeinterval) command line entry.
 The following example command lines show FTRT mode vs real-time using SDK demo pcaps: